 Our Children Are Suffering

 It’s time to wake up, America.
-That means serious social distancing and doing more to care for those who are at risk—not just at risk for disease—but for depression, anxiety and post-traumatic stress.
-Your elderly neighbor who has been completely cut off from social contact, the family member who has a history of mental or emotional distress, and children (young and old) whose worlds have just been turned upside down.
+That means doing more to care for those who are at risk—not just at risk for disease—but for depression, anxiety and post-traumatic stress.
+Your elderly neighbor who has been completely cut off from social contact, the family member who has a history of mental or emotional distress, and children (young and old) whose worlds have been turned upside down.

 During this pandemic, there has been little to no discussion about the mental health of our children.
 And as a counselor, that concerns me.
 Just because kids are not typically suffering from the Coronavirus itself, does not mean they are not suffering.